Abhigyan001/Kickstarter_Clone/README.md

 This is a project to demonstrate the knowledge of HTML5, CSS3, and Bootstrap.
 It is a clone of NuChair landing page by kickstarter.com.

 Current state: The clone has been designed in the mobile-view first approach.
-As of now, the clone works in mobile view.
+As of now, the clone works in mobile view and desktop view.

-Future implementation: Make it responsive in tablet and desktop view.
+Future implementation: Make it responsive in tablet view.

 <img src="images/ss1.JPG" alt="mobileview">
 <br>